 - A good gauge of a male lion’s age is the darkness of his mane.
 The darker the mane, the older the lion.

 - A lion’s heels don’t touch the ground when it walks.

 - Lions enjoy relaxing and lazing around.
-They spend between 16 and 20 hours each day resting and sleeping.
-They have few sweat glands so they wisely tend to conserve their energy by resting during the day and become more active at night when it is cooler.
+They spend up to 21 hours each day resting and sleeping.
+They have few sweat glands, so they wisely tend to conserve their energy by resting during the day and become more active at night when it is cooler.

 - Lions have terrific night vision.
 They are 6 times more sensitive to light than humans.
 This gives them a distinct advantage over some prey species when hunting at night.

-- Lionesses are caring mothers who will even take care of a neglected cub, allowing him/her to suckle and giving them a chance to survive.
+- Lionesses are caring mothers who will even take care of a neglected cub, allowing them to suckle and giving them a chance to survive.
 Two or more lionesses in a group tend to give birth around the same time, and the cubs are raised together.
-Cubs are extremely playful.
+Cubs can be extremely playful.